Say hi to Hello Joyous!

 This is a classic food combining rule.
-If you are taking gulps of water between bites you are diluting your digestive "fire", essentially you weaken the strength of your body's ability to digest food.
+If you are taking gulps of water between bites you may be diluting your digestive "fire", essentially you weaken the strength of your body's ability to digest food.
 This can cause bloating and burping.
-Even worse are carbonated beverages!
-That carbon dioxide when combined with your stomach acid creates a chemical reaction which can make you bloated and burpy!
-I know many people just love sparking/bubbly/"with gas" water, but it is a one-way-ticket to bloating.
+This is not the case for everyone though.
+People who have a strong digestive fire can tolerate liquids with food with ease.

 3. Ensure adequate stomach acid.

 When your digestive fire is low (as in the case of the large majority of people who suffer from heartburn contrary to popular belief), food will take much longer to move through the digestive system.
 Ever notice when you eat something with a heavy protein content ie. steak or fish it seems like it sits like a brick in your gut?
 This could be due to low stomach acid.

 There are various supplements you can take from bitters to betaine HCL and digestive enzymes to beef up your stomach acid but you may want to consider addressing what is lowering it in the first place.
 Some reasons for low stomach acid include stress, food sensitivities, overly acidic diet, lack of salt and lack of water.
 My favourite health habit of all for increasing digestive "fire" is to drink freshly squeezed lemon in a large glass of water upon waking up.

 4. Steep raw ginger in hot water.

 Ginger is a wonderful anti-inflammatory food for both the prevention of bloating and to take when you are actually bloated.
 Take a chunk of raw ginger and steep it in hot water for at least 5 minutes.
 Add some freshly squeezed lemon and drink up.
 This is my favourite anti-bloat tea.
 I talk about this in my first cookbook, Joyous Health.